jdutant/quarto-dockerfiles/README.md

 ```

 `--rm` deletes the container after your session; `-it` opens
-the container in interactive, i.e. terminal mode, and `bash`
+the container in interactiv (terminal) mode, and `bash`
-uses the container's bash shell. `myquarto` is the image's
+uses the container's bash terminal. `quarto-minimal` is the
-name, change as needed.
+image's name (e.g. `jdutant/quarto-minimal` if you have
+pulled it but nor renamed it).
+Type `exit` to exit the
+container's terminal.

-You can create a lasting container and give it a name
+You can create a lasting container, give it a name, and
-to modify it (e.g. try installing LaTeX package).
+enter it to modify it, e.g. install a LaTeX package:

 ```bash
 docker run --name=dockto -it --entrypoint='' quarto-latex bash